D1fferr/LibraryProject/README.md

 # 📚 Library Microservices System

-The project is a scalable microservices platform for managing an online library, built on Spring Cloud.
+The project is a scalable microservices platform for managing an online library, built on Spring Boot.
 ---

 ## 🏗️ System architecture